How to spot (and stop) weight bias and stigma

 • Talk to advocates.
 In workplaces, schools, and medical offices, there are people whose job it is to help you fight stigma.
 Talk to your HR department about adding obesity to your company’s anti-harassment policy or meet with a patient advocate within your healthcare group to talk about ways that providers have talked to you about your weight.

-• Find a better doctor.
+• Find a different doctor.
 This is a big one: You want to see medical providers you feel comfortable with, especially ones that don‘t always turn to weight as the source of problems.
 Remember: You want a provider who focuses on your weight health (the impact your weight is having on your health and wellbeing), not on the number on the scale.

 The bottom line

-Weight bias and stigma can negatively impact people in so many ways, from raising their risk for serious health conditions and reducing the quality of their healthcare to making it harder to have a successful career or simply travel on an airplane.
+Weight bias and stigma can negatively impact people in so many ways, from raising their risk for serious health conditions and reducing the quality of their healthcare to making it harder to have a successful career or simply travel on an aeroplane.
 Being a strong self-advocate and well-informed about where weight bias can occur can help you feel prepared to fight back and reduce the risk that comes from being stigmatised against.